vmware/photon/docs/photon-admin-guide.md

 ## Working with Repositories and Packages

 The design of Photon OS simplifies life-cycle management and improves the security of packages.
-Photon OS seeks to reduce the burden and complexity of managing clusters of Linux machines by providing curated package repositories and by securing packages with PGP signatures.
+Photon OS seeks to reduce the burden and complexity of managing clusters of Linux machines by providing curated package repositories and by securing packages with GPG signatures.

 ### Photon OS Package Repositories